HardNet++: Nonlinear Constraint Enforcement in Neural Networks: INTRODUCTION

 Despite the importance of constraint satisfaction in both scientific machine learning and learned optimization, enforcing constraints in neural network outputs remains challenging.
 Soft-constrained approaches encourage constraint satisfaction by penalizing violations during training \cite{raissi2019pinn}, but they generally cannot guarantee feasibility at inference time, particularly for inputs outside the training distribution.
 To address this limitation, hard-constrained methods have been developed to enforce feasibility by design \cite{min2024hardnet}.
 This is often done via specific parameterizations \cite{balestriero2023police} or projection-based methods that project the network output onto a feasible set defined by the constraints.
 For linear \emph{equality} constraints, a closed-form projection exists to minimize the Euclidean distance between the network output and a projected feasible point \cite{chen2024physics}.
 HardNet \cite{min2024hardnet} introduced a closed-form parallel projection that enforces both linear equality and inequality constraints while provably retaining the network's expressivity.
 Beyond linear constraints, ECO~\cite{goertzen2025eco} enforces a convex quadratic constraint in closed form.

-While closed-form projections offer efficient implementation and guaranteed constraint satisfaction, there are problems for which, inevitably, a single closed-form projection onto the feasible set does not exist, in which case iterative projection methods are often applied.
-PiNet \cite{grontas2026pinet} uses Douglas-Rachford to alternate projections onto sets whose Euclidean projections are known.
+While closed-form projections offer efficient implementation and guaranteed constraint satisfaction, there are problems for which, inevitably, a single closed-form projection onto the feasible set does not exist, in which case iterative methods are often applied.
+Alternating projection methods are effective when the constraint set admits a decomposition into simpler sets with tractable projections.
+PiNet \cite{grontas2026pinet} uses Douglas--Rachford to alternate projections onto convex sets whose Euclidean projections are known.
 LMI-Net \cite{tang2026lmi} satisfies linear matrix inequality (LMI) constraints by alternating between an affine equality projection and the projection onto the positive semidefinite cone, both of which can be computed in closed form.
 Other alternating projection methods use Dykstra's projection algorithm with success in solving optimization problems with linear constraints \cite{chen2018approximating,cristian2023end}.
+In cases where a convenient decomposition of the constraint set is unavailable, approaches rely on gradient-based updates to move network outputs toward constraint satisfaction.
+DC3 \cite{donti2021dc3} takes gradient steps along the manifold of equality constraint satisfaction to satisfy inequality constraints, although convergence guarantees are limited to linear constraints.
 For arbitrary nonlinear equality constraints, ENFORCE \cite{lastrucci2025enforce} iteratively projects onto local linearizations of the constraints with a closed-form Euclidean projection \cite{chen2024physics}, but does not handle inequality constraints.
-FSNet \cite{nguyen2025fsnet} uses vanilla gradient descent to minimize the constraint residual.

-Despite the success of these projection methods in constraint satisfaction, many are limited by the form of the constraints or lack theoretical convergence guarantees.
-In this work, we introduce \name, a framework for enforcing nonlinear equality and inequality constraints on neural network outputs via a differentiable projection with constraint satisfaction guarantees.
-Specifically, \name\ iteratively enforces constraints using a closed-form damped projection based on local linearizations.
-Our contributions are: \begin{enumerate} \item A differentiable projection framework that simultaneously enforces nonlinear equality and inequality constraints on neural network outputs.
+To address the limitations of current constraint enforcement methods, we introduce \name, a general equality and inequality constraint satisfaction approach.
+Unlike methods that rely on the existence of a tractable projection or decomposition of the feasible set, \name\ handles constraints of any form, making it particularly well-suited for general nonlinear constraint satisfaction. \name\ iteratively enforces constraints using a damped projection based on local linearizations.
+In comparison to other gradient-based methods, our approach handles both inequality and equality constraints and provides theoretical convergence guarantees under standard regularity assumptions.
+Our specific contributions are: \begin{enumerate} \item A differentiable projection framework that simultaneously enforces nonlinear equality and inequality constraints on neural network outputs.